unstoppablecarl/downsync/src/markdown/downsync-rules.md

 Only infantry Units may enter a building and a building may only contain as many infantry Units as can fit on its roof.
 Moving into or out of a building has no movement penalty.

-*Players should agree what terrain pieces are considered buildings and how many 40mm infantry bases can fit on each building before the game starts.*
+*Players should agree on what terrain pieces are considered buildings and how many 40mm infantry bases can fit on each building before the game starts.*

 #### Building Abstraction